0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 Can't we just modify the buffer directly?
 Well, if you ever wrote an encryption filter it's probably a question you already came across.
 To answer that, let's talk about the cache manager.

+### The NT cache manager {#The-NT-cache-manager}
+The windows cache manager is a software-only component which is closely integrated with the windows memory manager, to make file-system data accessible within the virtual memory system.
+Although constant advances in storage technologies have led to faster and cheaper secondary storage devices, accessing data off secondary storage media is still much slower than accessing data buffered in system memory, so it becomes important to have data brought into system memory before it is accessed (read-ahead functionality), to retain such information in memory until it is no longer needed (caching of data), and possibly to defer writing of modified data to disk to obtain greater efficiency (write-behind or delayed-write functionality).<br/>
+Back to our question, the answer lies in the details of how the cache manager handles a cached write.
+You can check the [Appendix](#Appendix-cached-write-operation) for the step-by-step process of handling a cached write.
+What's relevant to us is that when a cached write is initiated the Cc will memory map the portion of the file if it hasn't already mapped it.
+If another process then comes and memroy maps the same file it will get a mapping backed by the same physical pages of those backing the Cc mapping.
+Manipulating the buffer directly will not only affect the data going to be written to disk, but also the state of the file in the cache.
+Unlike encryption filters, it's fine from RansomGuard's perspective, as the ransomware is about to corrupt that data.

 ```cpp
 		// if a malicious process has a R/W section object to this file we want to prevent the modification